allmonday/fastapi-voyager/README.md

 - [ ] logging information
 - [ ] add tests
 - [ ] hide brief mode if not configured
-- [ ] optimize static resource
+- [ ] optimize static resource (allow manually config url)
 - [ ] show route count in tag expansion item
-- [ ] route list show have a max height to trigger scrollable
+- [ ] route list should have a max height to trigger scrollable
 - [ ] fix layout issue when rendering huge graph
+- [ ] fix missing route (tag has only one route which return primitive value)

 #### 0.11
-- [ ] improve user experience
-    - double click to show detail
-    - improve search dialog
+- [ ] improve search dialog

 #### 0.12
 - [ ] integration with pydantic-resolve